 Check for inscriptions on the jar

 Check the body of your Atlas Mason Jar for an embossment of the brand’s name – Hazel Atlas or Atlas.
-Then flip the jar over and check the bottom for a large and smaller underneath.
+Then flip the jar over and check the bottom for a large H and smaller A underneath.

 However, there are variations to the H over A mark based on manufacturer location.